 "In dark times, light is an imperative.
 This tome is a wonderful collection illuminating the Kurdish situation in Turkey.
 Their current suffering has a long history and, in examining this history, the various authors address things such as Turkishness as whiteness, the racialization of Kurds and Armenians, women as central actors in the Kurdish resistance, the prolonged history of the Kurds in what we call today Turkey, and much more.
 Alemdaroglu and Göçek have produced an enormously important book that will be of interest to students of race, ethnic, and nationalist matters."—Eduardo Bonilla-Silva, Duke University

-"The book includes voices from a new generation of scholars in the emergent field of Kurdish studies."—Esra Özyürek, London School of Economics
+"The book includes voices from a new generation of scholars in the emergent field of Kurdish studies."—Esra Özyürek, University of Cambridge

 "An admirable set of essays on what it means to live as Kurdish women and men in today’s Turkey, documenting the many forms of everyday oppression and resistance.
 Unlike much of the recent writing on the Kurds, the authors consistently and convincingly present the view from below; they deserve credit for their committed scholarship."—Martin van Bruinessen, professor emeritus, Utrecht University

 "A hugely important contribution to shedding light on the structural violence, everyday violence, and political violence against Kurds in Turkey; a preciously collective effort of scholars across generations to think and stand against the 'evil' and 'dark times' of totalitarianism.
 This book is timely and urgent, thoughtful and compelling."—Zerrin Özlem Biner, University of Kent

 With an estimated population of 35 million, Kurds are the largest ethnic group in the world without an independent state of their own.
 Kurds constitute about 20 percent of Turkey, the largest Kurdish population in the region.
 The history of the Kurds in Turkey is marked by state violence against them and decades of conflict between the Turkish military and Kurdish fighters.
 Although the continuous struggle of the Kurdish people is well known, and the political actors involved in the conflict have received much attention, an increasing wave of scholarship is being written from the vantage point of the Kurds themselves.